ga-dc/outcomes/roadmap/week06/HWweek6.md

 # Final Brand Statement + Draft Resume

 - DRAFT Resume
-  - Content only, don’t worry about this needing to look perfect - just get something started
+  - Don’t worry about this needing to look perfect - just get something started
   - You will receive feedback on this within two weeks

 - FINAL Brand Statement